4 Ways To Make Your IT Department Successful in 2018January 4, 2018 8:15 am ·

 Not all companies have enough day-to-day work to keep all necessary IT specialists in-house on a permanent basis.
 This may mean minimal resources for your IT employees when they need to solve urgent issues.
 To fill this gap, you can provide your IT worker (or small department) with a direct line to global professionals who can help them solve technical dilemmas as soon as they occur.

 Solution #2: Eliminate Skill Gaps

 Imagine what 24/7 help would mean for your company and for productivity in the new year.
 In 2018, it no longer has to be a pipe dream.
 Here at Experts Exchange, we’ve gathered the world’s top tech experts into one place and they’re ready to help in topics ranging from web development and server management to specialized software and product knowledge, such as Oracle, AWS, and Microsoft–and so much more.
-With a Team Account, your IT department, no matter its size, can immediately access the technology solutions it needs.
+With a Business Account, your IT department, no matter its size, can immediately access the technology solutions it needs.

 We live in a cyber world where risk looms at every corner–especially when it comes to proprietary and sensitive data.
 When you designate members of your own staff to be the experts on keeping endpoints secure and vulnerabilities under lockdown, chances are you’ll sleep better at night knowing those who truly care about your company’s security are at the helm of InfoSec concerns.

 Enroll your employees in courses and continuing education opportunities necessary for fully understanding and managing current security issues and risks.
 When you give them access to Experts Exchange services, each employee can get tailored course packages designed to help them succeed in their roles as they develop their expertise.
 Some course opportunities prepare individuals for certification exams, while others provide in-depth instruction on specific technologies.
 Your department can also explore micro video tutorials, webinars, and articles filtered by topics and issues that matter most to them and their work.